 Thanks for your update.

-Please get back to us if you need any further assistance on this.
+Kindly check with these cases and revert us, if you need any further assistance on this.